oduwsdl/off-topic-memento-toolkit/README.md

 # More details

 ## Input types

-To accomplish this, the OTMT accepts the following inputs:
+To accomplish this, OTMT accepts the following inputs:
 * an Archive-It collection ID
 * URIs for one or more Memento TimeMaps (see RFC 7089)
 * one or more files in Web ARChive (WARC) format (see ISO 28500)